sez11a/liferay-learn/docs/dxp/7.x/en/headless-delivery/content-delivery-apis/api-parameters-reference.md

 ## `page`

-Selects which subset of items should be returned, by page number (i.e. selects items pageSize * page + 1 to pageSize * page + page).
+Selects which subset of items should be returned, by page number.
+For example, for 20 total elements and `pageSize=5`, passing `page=3` would yield the 11th through 15th elements.

 ### Example Request